 Bid

-The bid is the highest price that a market maker is willing to buy a particular security.
-This is the price a trader must pay if they want to sell the security.
-The bid is usually lower than the asking price, and the difference between them is known as the spread.
+The bid is the highest price that a buyer is willing to pay for a particular security.
+This is the price a trader must accept if they want to sell the security.
+The bid price is usually lower than the asking price, and the difference between them is known as the spread.

 Blue-chip stocks